 This will help you to gage the correctness of what you are drawing.

-Keeping your finger on the pencil, compare the width of the sphere (that you have just measured) to the height of the sphere.
+Keeping that finger on your pencil, compare the width of the sphere that you have just measured, to the height of the sphere.

 My measurements show that my sphere is slightly wider than it is tall.